OM Pharma: Integration into CSL Vifor/Galenica

 In 1970, OM Pharma relocated its main operations to Meyrin, where the company continues to operate.
 In 2009, it was acquired by Galenica, a part of the Vifor Pharma Group.

 Acquisition by Optimus Holding

-In 2020, OM Pharma was acquired by Optimus Holding, led by former Vifor Pharma Executive Chairman Etienne Jornod with a consortium of inverstors.
+In 2020, OM Pharma was acquired by Optimus Holding, led by former Vifor Pharma Executive Chairman Etienne Jornod with a consortium of investors.
 As part of the transaction, Optimus Holding committed to investing over CHF 250 million to enhance the company’s manufacturing and research capabilities.
 Since 2024, Roch Ogier has served as the company’s CEO.